Christmas in Charleston: Celebrating the Holiday History in the Holy City

 The poinsettia, known as the flower of the Christmas season, was first brought to the United States by a Charleston native.
 Joel Robert Poinsett was on a trip to Mexico in 1925 and found the flower.
 He brought it home to the Holy City and used it as holiday decorations.
 Now, poinsettias can be seen throughout the city during the holiday.

 St. Cecelia’s punch was commonly served at Charleston holiday balls.
 The recipe was first published in the 1950s in Charleston Receipts, the Junior League book.
-Other holiday dishes published in Charleston Receipts include ‘Meeting Street Crab Meat,’ ‘Likker Pudding,’ ‘Hopping John’ and ‘Peppermint Stick Ice Cream.’
+Other holiday dishes published in Charleston recipes include ‘Meeting Street Crab Meat,’ ‘Likker Pudding,’ ‘Hopping John’ and ‘Peppermint Stick Ice Cream.’